mariamorandini/cw_1_ds/README.md

 # Immigrants Flows in Italy

+This repository contains the first coursework for the Data Science Project.
+An inphographic regarding Migration flows in Italy is constructed and discussed.

 The reference dataset is [LiberiamoliTutti!](/https://github.com/ondata/liberiamoli-tutti/tree/main/sbarchi-migranti) In these directories is organized the submission of the work according to the structure of a data science project, as discussed in class.